 A memory pool is an allocator of a fixed-sized object.
-In the DPDK, it is identified by name and uses a ring to store free objects.
-It provides some other optional services such as a percore object cache and an alignment helper to ensure that objects are padded to spread them equally on all DRAM or DDR3 channels.
+In the DPDK, it is identified by name and uses a mempool handler to store free objects.
+The default mempool handler is ring based.
+It provides some other optional services such as a per-core object cache and an alignment helper to ensure that objects are padded to spread them equally on all DRAM or DDR3 channels.

-This library is used by the Mbuf Library and the Environment Abstraction Layer (for logging history).
+This library is used by the Mbuf Library.